-Below are just a few of the "stories" from the people who make up the SomaLogic community.
+Below are just a few of the "stories" of the people who make up the SomaLogic community.

 Originally from New York, Jennifer relocated to Colorado in 1996 to work in the biopharma industry after attending the State University of New York-College at Geneseo.
 Early in her career, she worked with Nebojsa Janjic (SomaLogic’s Chief Science Officer) and grew interested in the technology SomaLogic was developing, subsequently joining the company in 2009.